 ISSO will issue your immigration document (I-20).
 This generally takes 2-3 weeks.
-Suffolk's Office of Undergraduate Admissions will mail this document via courier service to the address listed on your Suffolk application.
+Suffolk's Center for International Programs and Services (CIPS) will mail this document via courier service to the address listed on your Suffolk application.

 After you receive your I-20, you will be ready to apply for your U.S. visa.
 F-1 Visa Application Instructions

-|SEE DATE ON ACCEPTANCE LETTER||Admission deposit deadline|
+|MAY 1 OR SEE DATE ON ACCEPTANCE LETTER||Admission deposit deadline|

-|DECEMBER 13||Resident Students: Deadline to complete the on-campus housing questionnaire found at suffolk.edu/mysuffolk|
+|MAY-JUNE||Resident Students: Complete the on-campus housing questionnaire found at suffolk.edu/mysuffolk|

-|DECMEBER 18||Housing assignments from the Department of Residence Life & Housing will be emailed to resident students via their Suffolk email addresses|
+|MID-LATE JULY||Housing assignments from the Department of Residence Life & Housing will be emailed to resident students via their Suffolk email addresses|